gaojiawei321/matmagglobal/README.md

 ![LOGO](/LSM_-40ka.jpg)

-Matmagglobal is a Matlab program package calculate paleomagnetic field model
+Matmagglobal is a Matlab program package to calculate paleomagnetic field model

-This program is a transition from pymagglobal, nothing now is added, but rewrite it in native Matlab code.
+This program is translated from pymagglobal, nothing now is added, but rewrite it in native Matlab code.

 Following model is included:

-gufm1 arhimag1k pfm9k.1a HFM.OL1.A1 CALS10k.2 ARCH10k.1 LSMOD.2 GGF100k
+gufm1
+arhimag1k
+pfm9k.1a
+HFM.OL1.A1
+CALS10k.2
+ARCH10k.1
+LSMOD.2
+GGF100k

 The accuracy validation is made by Jiawei Gao, E-mail gaojw@mail.iggcas.ac.cn